web-auth/doc/pre-requisites/the-relaying-party.md

 {% endhint %}

 {% hint style="info" %}
-Even if it is optional, we highly recommend to set the application ID.
+Even if it is optional, we highly recommend setting the application ID.
 If absent, the current domain will be used
 {% endhint %}

 {% hint style="warning" %}
 The scheme, userinfo, port, path, user… are not allowed.

 Allowed: `www.sub.domain.com`, `sub.domain.com`, `domain.com`